Motion to Suppress Evidence Based on Illegal Search

 As police departments continue to come up with more and more “creative” ways to justify searches and seizures in violation of a person’s constitutional rights, it is important to keep abreast of the current status of the law that relates to their use.
 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. are recognized experts in the area of constitutional law, its application to people charged with criminal offenses, and filing motions to dismiss charges or suppress evidence when seized in violation of the law.
 Criminal law is the only area of the law that LEWIS & DICKSTEIN, P.L.L.C. attorneys practice.

-Our attorneys are constantly reading and attending continuing legal education seminars to keep current on the every changing criminal law.
-If you are facing state or federal criminal charges, or actually charged, please contact LEWIS & DICKSTEIN, P.L.L.C. at (248) 263-6800 and we will put our expertise to work for you.
-You may also contact us by completing a Request for Assistance Form and one of our attorneys will contact you.
+Our attorneys are constantly reading and attending continuing legal education seminars to keep current on every changing criminal law.
+If you are facing state or federal criminal charges, or actually charged, please contact LEWIS & DICKSTEIN, P.L.L.C. and we will put our expertise to work for you.